microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

     - Value is either a [number of seconds] or a [duration](https://en.wikipedia.org/wiki/ISO_8601#Durations)
     - `Default: 0`
   - SUBSCRIPTION_UPDATE_DELAY
-    - Subscriptions updates do not happen immediately.
+    - Subscription updates do not happen immediately.
 This value defines the time between an operation completing and the subscription being updated.
     - Value is either a [number of seconds] or a [duration](https://en.wikipedia.org/wiki/ISO_8601#Durations)
     - `Default: 0`
   - WEBHOOK_CALL_DELAY